Addiction & Recovery

 Life-saving Naloxone (Narcan)

-Naloxone is a life-saving medication that can reverse an overdose from opioids—including heroin, fentanyl, and prescription opioid medications—when given in time.
-Naloxone is easy to use and small to carry.
-There are two forms of naloxone that anyone can use without medical training or authorization: prefilled nasal spray and injectable.
+Naloxone is a life-saving medication that can reverse an overdose from opioids — including heroin, fentanyl, and prescription opioid medications — when given in time.
+Naloxone nasal spray is easy to use and small to carry.

 Narcan is available to pick up for free at the following locations: